theDanielJLewis/podcast-speed-test/README.md

 `--runs=[number]` Enter the number of times to run the test on each URL.
 Default 10.

-`--chart` Output the resulting comparison data to Plotly.
+`--chart` Chart the resulting averages and medians data to Plotly.
 This requires a Plotly username and API key (see below).
+Optionally add value `average` or `median` to chart only that calculation.
+Default includes both.

 `--gzip` Run an additional batch of times (same number of times as `--runs`) with gzip compression enabled.